Kaoticz/Json2Sharp/Json2SharpLib/README.md

 # Json2Sharp

-Json2Sharp is a library that converts a JSON object to a programming language type definition (i.e. a class).
+Json2Sharp is a library that converts a JSON object to a class definition (or an equivalent for the target language).

 To perform a conversion, call the `Parse` method from the `Json2Sharp` class.